saksofon997/serverless-unit-tests-dsl/README.md

 >
 ```

-This will generate the following tests:
+This will generate the following tests(when using the javascript template):

 ```javascript
 describe("hello", () => {